Alanch8/final-project/README.md

 We have implemented some features in SignUp.vue.

 The next steps are to finish connecting our app with supabase to be able to create new users and to be able to login correctly.

+## Monday August 22, 2022

+Implementation of the eye hide and show password system.